 Humoral and cell-mediated responses can occur in both the innate and adaptive immune system.

-Macrophages: a type of white blood cell that engulfs and destroys a disease causing antigen.
+A type of white blood cell that engulfs and destroys a disease causing antigen.

-Helper T cells: attach themselves to an antigen on the surface of a macrophage.
+Attach themselves to an antigen on the surface of a macrophage.
 They tell other cells that there is an invading pathogen

-B cells: produce antibodies when they receive messages from Helper T cells
+Produce antibodies when they receive messages from Helper T cells

-Antibodies: produced from B cells, they attach themselves to the antigens to make it easier for the macrophage to engulf the invaders
+Produced from B cells, they attach themselves to the antigens to make it easier for the macrophage to engulf the invaders

-Killer T Cells: when they receive a message from the Helper T cells, they are stimulated to release proteins that kill the invading pathogen
+When they receive a message from the Helper T cells, they are stimulated to release proteins that kill the invading pathogen

-Memory B cells/T Cells: created after the invading pathogen has been destroyed.
+Created after the invading pathogen has been destroyed.
 They provide immunity against future invaders with the same specific antigen.

-Suppressor T cells: signals the immune system to stop the response to the antigen by releasing a chemical messenger.
+Signals the immune system to stop the response to the antigen by releasing a chemical messenger.

-Multi-celluluar organisms rely on coordinated and interdependent internal systems to respond to changes in their environment (ACSSU175)
+Multi-celluluar organisms rely on coordinated and interdependent internal systems to respond to changes in their environment (ACSSU175).

-- describing how the requirements for life (for example oxygen, nutrients, water and removal of waste) are provided through the coordinated function of body systems such as the respiratory, circulatory, digestive, nervous and excretory systems
+- Describing how the requirements for life (for example oxygen, nutrients, water and removal of waste) are provided through the coordinated function of body systems such as the respiratory, circulatory, digestive, nervous and excretory systems

-- explaining how body systems work together to maintain a functioning body using models, flow diagrams or simulations
+- Explaining how body systems work together to maintain a functioning body using models, flow diagrams or simulations

-- investigating the response of the body to changes as a result of the presence of micro-organisms
+- Investigating the response of the body to changes as a result of the presence of micro-organisms

-About the Immune System
+About the immune system